Ahmed3tef/Bankist-jonas/README.md

 # Bankist-jonas-app

-- this is a project from Jonas Schmedtmann course
+- This is a project from Jonas Schmedtmann's js course
 - you can transfer money from your acc to some one by his user name
 - you can request a loan
 - you can delete your acc